-After reviewing the Company's cashflows and projections, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future (being a period 12 months from the date these financial statements were approved) amid the ongoing Covid pandemic.
+After reviewing the Company's cashflows and projections, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future (being a period 12 months from the date these financial statements were approved).
 This is primarily due to the large cash reserves raised through new subscription offers, the funds raised are invested in accordance with the Company's investment policy and to meet VCT qualification requirements.
 The Company therefore continues to adopt the going concern basis in preparing its financial statements.